TomNewbie/bus-system/README.md

 - Install `docker`: [link](https://docs.docker.com/desktop/install/windows-install/).

 ### Starting the server
+- Notes: The set up is still stupid so one step missing will cause the server to behave incorrectly.
 - Start the `mongo` database with `docker compose up` on the top-level folder.
+- Load the data into `mongo` database with `docker exec -it bus-system-db "/tmp/mongo_import.sh"`
 - Start the server with `cd backend && cargo run`.

 ## Team Members